 “That is why this convergence, the Coke-TESDA STAR Program, is an example of a great idea that produces even better results.
 What needs to be done now is we should guarantee women, just as much as men, will be given the chance to contribute in nation building, to be partners in our pursuit of this country’s economic, social, cultural and political developments towards achieving “matatag (stability), maginhawa (prosperous) at panatag na buhay (peaceful life),” Sec.
 Momodiong said.

-The Philippine Commission on Women (PCW), the national machinery for gender equality and women’s empowerment of the Philippines Government, fully supported the women economic empowerment programs and advocacies of Coca-Cola and its partners.
+The Philippine Commission on Women (PCW), the national machinery for gender equality and women’s empowerment of the Philippines Government, fully supported the women economic empowerment programs and advocacies of

 “Initiatives such as this are in line with the agenda of the Philippine Government for gender and development," PCW Commissioner Dr. Rowena Burden said.
 "Your various program partnerships help with the enhancement of broad-based and sustainable livelihoods for women in the micro-retail sector.
 I am firm believer of accessible, inclusive and all-encompassing training and education, and that is exactly what your program is providing to women sari-sari stores and carinderia owners.”